cjavad/hashit/README.md

 some hashes as blake2b and blake2s is not supported in python2 and all shake hashes is disabled for now

+i would recommend python3 for this program as its version of hashlib supports sha3 (Keccak)

 ## Usage

 ------------------------------------